Learning through atypical "phase transitions" in overparameterized neural networks: Geometry of minima vs overparameterization: threshold phenomena

 Moreover we show that the margin $\kappa_{\text{opt}}$ that should be imposed in order to minimize the generalization error of the barycenter undergoes a transition from zero (for $\alpha>\alpha^{*}$) to non-zero values (for $\alpha<\alpha^*$) whenever we increase the degree of overparameterization.
 The value of the optimal margin $\kappa_{\text{opt}}$ is plotted in the inset of Fig.~\ref{Fig::gen_error}.

 {\em Numerical Checks}.
-In order to corroborate the analytical findings with numerical results, we have performed some numerical experiments (see Fig.~\ref{Fig::gen_error}) using the four algorithms mentioned above: SA, fBP, SBPI and BNet.
+In order to corroborate the analytical findings, we have performed some numerical experiments (see Fig.~\ref{Fig::gen_error}) using the four algorithms mentioned above: SA, fBP, SBPI and BNet.
 Similarly to what happens in spin glass models, we found that for sufficiently low $\alpha$ (i.e. for relatively small system sizes) SA is able to escape from local minima and find solutions that have generalization error which matches the one obtained by replica theory.
 We also found a perfect agreement between the theoretical results and the numerical experiments when we computed the distribution of the stabilities of typical configurations (see SI).
-We remark that the ability of SA to find solutions for low values of $\alpha$ is due to finite-size effects: indeed we show in the SI that increasing $D$, $P$ and $N$ maintaining the ratios $\alpha=P/N$ and $\alpha_T = P/D$ fixed, at a certain point SA is not able anymore in finding solutions.
-We find that fBP, SBPI and BNet, even though they are also mildly affected by finite-size effects, converge to entropic states that have a much better generalization error, as also predicted by the theory.
+We remark that the ability of SA to find solutions for low values of $\alpha$ is due to finite-size effects: indeed we show in the SI that scaling up the sizes while keeping $\alpha,\alpha_T$ fixed, at a certain point SA is no longer able to find solutions.
+We find that fBP, SBPI and BNet, despite being mildly affected by finite-size effects as well, converge to entropic states that have a much better generalization error, as also predicted by the theory.

 {\em The entropy landscape around a typical solution}.
 Having established that algorithms find solutions with different generalization properties, it remains to understand in which regions of the landscape those solutions end up and how they arise in terms of the degree of overparameterization.